Generation Hope: Empowering Youth Through Leadership and Education

 Read stories from individuals whose lives have been transformed by our programs.

-Lucien BAHATI
+Lucien Bahati

 26 years old, young leader living at Buhene in Nyiragongo Territory